Command Reference

 remotes - Manage Cloud Storage

-Manage connections to cloud storage providers like Google Drive, OneDrive, and Amazon S3.
+Manage connections to cloud storage providers like Google Drive, OneDrive, Amazon S3, and Backblaze B2.

 Available Subcommands